anttieskola/aje/README.md

 - Create Eduskunta RSS feed downloader and analyzer
 - Buy subscriptions to Helsinki Sanomat, Kaleva, Kauppalehti, YCombinator... any that provide RSS feeds or similar ways to track new articles
+- Create microservice that inspects articles using AI to detect failty ones, then try to repair them: redownload content, try to parse again?...

 ### Antai
 - Ability to modify all content in context (AI replies and own answers)